mahmedraza1/MediaGrid/README.md

 ## Troubleshooting

-### FFmpeg Issues
-- Ensure FFmpeg is installed and in PATH
-- Check console for FFmpeg error messages
-- Verify video file formats are supported

 ### Upload Failures
 - Check available disk space
 - Verify file permissions on upload directory
-- Check file size limits (default: no limit set)
+- Check file size limits (default: 5GB limit)
+- **For interrupted uploads**: Look for blue "Incomplete Uploads" notification
+- **To resume**: Re-select the same file - the system automatically skips completed chunks
+- **Clear stuck uploads**: Use the "Clear" button in the pending uploads section
+- **Network issues**: Uploads automatically retry failed chunks up to 5 times

 ### Performance
-- Large video files may take time to compress
+- Large files may take time to upload depending on your network speed
-- Consider adjusting FFmpeg preset for speed vs quality
-- Monitor disk space usage
+- Monitor disk space usage to ensure adequate storage

-## License
+## 📄 License

+**MediaGrid Proprietary License**
+Copyright © 2025 Muhammad Ahmed Raza (professionally known as Mark)

-This project is open source.
-Feel free to modify and distribute.
+This software is proprietary and all rights are reserved.

+**Restrictions:**
+- No modification, distribution, or resale without written permission
+- No use in public-facing or multi-client environments without authorization
+- No reverse engineering or decompilation

+For commercial licensing inquiries, contact: **developer.mahmedraza@gmail.com**

-## Contributing
+## 🤝 Contributing

+**Note:** This is proprietary software with restricted access.

+For authorized contributors:
-1. Fork the repository
+1. Contact the developer for permission
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request
+5. Submit a pull request for review

 ---

-**Built with:**
+**Built with ❤️ by:**
+- **Developer:** Muhammad Ahmed Raza (professionally known as Mark)
-- Backend: Node.js, Express, FFmpeg, Multer
+- **Backend:** Node.js, Express, Multer
-- Frontend: React, Vite, Tailwind CSS, React Hot Toast
+- **Frontend:** React, Vite, Tailwind CSS, React Hot Toast
-- File Management: fs-extra
+- **File Management:** fs-extra
-- Video Processing: fluent-ffmpeg